Skip to main content

 Ligament Injuries

 Your knee has multiple ligaments that maintain the joint’s stability, such as ACL, MCL, and PCL.
 When these ligaments become torn or damaged, the inflammation puts pressure on the knee’s peroneal nerve.
-As a result, you feel severe nerve pain in knee.
+As a result, you feel severe nerve pain in your knee.

 Braces, Casts, and Compression Stockings